Birder's Dashboard Help

 Once you have chosen a region, you will be able to choose a county (subregion).
 If you choose a county all data will be shown for that county only.

 Map: The map is a Google map and you zoom and pan the same as you do for any Google map.
 Tap on a marker and information about that marker will appear.

 Notable sightings: eBird determines which sightings are notable.
 When you tap this button a list of sightings appears on the List screen.
 If you clicktap on the Mark It button for a given notable sighting, then a marker will appear on the map indicating where that sighting occurred.
 Multiple sightings may occur for the same bird because multiple people may submit sightings for the same bird and all those sightings will show in the list.

 Hotspots: Hotspots are popular birding areas.
 Learn more about hotspots.
 When you select the hotspots button, hotspots for the regioncounty are shown.
 Only those hotspots with sightings during the selected time periodlast 14 days will be shown.
 You can see the most recent sighting for each species reported at a hotspot by clickingtapping the marker for that hotspot.
 See the note on "Sightings list for each location" below.

 Look for a species: You can look up all reported sightings of a particular species within the regioncounty by selecting a species from the species drop down list.
-The list includes all species that have ever been reported to eBird in the regionall Washington even if there have been no recent sightings.
-The list for the entire state is used for all counties.
+The list includes all species that have been reported to eBird the region within the selected number of days (default = 14).the last 14 days.